 Initial Price: Initially, USD 67.93683 and for each subsequent Valuation Date, the Final Price for the Valuation Date immediately preceding such Valuation Date.

-Final Price: (A) For each Valuation Date other than the final Valuation Date, the closing price of the Shares at the Valuation Time, and (B) for the final Valuation Date, the arithmetic average of the volume weighted average price of the Shares for each Averaging Date adjusted downwards for (i) the cost of carry for the Shares that are used to calculate the Final Price on an Averaging Date other than the final Valuation Date, applying overnight rates plus the Spread, as determined by the Calculation Agent and (ii) $0.06 (the commission amount).
+Final Price: (A) For each Valuation Date other than the final Valuation Date, the closing price of the Shares at the Valuation Time, and (B) for the final Valuation Date, the arithmetic average of the volume weighted average price of the Shares for each Averaging Date adjusted downwards for (i) the cost of carry for the Shares that are used to calculate the Final Price on an Averaging Date other than the final Valuation Date, applying overnight rates plus the Spread, as mutually agreed to by the Calculation Agent and ENRON, and (ii) $0.06 (the commission amount).

 Valuation Time: The close of trading on the Exchange.